 The Chinese Garden is the origin of the Japanese Garden, but not many people know that.
-The gardens in Suzhou, China, near Shanghai, are stunning, and on the UNESCO Heritage site list.
+The gardens in Suzhou, China, near Shanghai, are on the UNESCO Heritage site list and absolutely stunning.

 Hong Kong Milk Tea is velvety and has a fragrance that is unforgettable.
 You don't have to go to Hong Kong to try it!
 You can make an authentic version at home with this recipe!

 Many breakthroughs in Chinese culture happened in the Tang Dynasty, including the beginnings of paper-making, polo, and civilian participation in government, innovative literature and poetry.